Eating crow: Notable examples of use

 The following examples illustrate notable uses of the idiom after its origin in the 1850s.

 Rudyard Kipling (1865–1936) used this concept in his short story "The Strange Ride of Morrowbie Jukes" (1885).
 Morrowbie Jukes, a European colonist in India, falls into a sand-pit from which he cannot escape.
 Another man, a native Indian, is also trapped there who catches wild crows and eats them, saying "Once I was Brahmin and proud man; and now I eat crows."
 Morrowbie Jukes is also reduced to eating crow.

-After incumbent Harry Truman defeated Thomas Dewey in the 1948 United States presidential election despite many media predictions of a Dewey victory, The Washington Post sent a telegram to the victor:
+After incumbent Harry S. Truman defeated Thomas E. Dewey in the 1948 United States presidential election despite many media predictions of a Dewey victory, The Washington Post sent a telegram to the victor:

 You Are Hereby Invited To A "Crow Banquet" To Which This Newspaper Proposes To Invite Newspaper Editorial Writers, Political Reporters And Editors, Including Our Own, Along With Pollsters, Radio Commentators And Columnists ...
 Main Course Will Consist of Breast of Tough Old Crow En Glace.
 (You Will Eat Turkey.)

-On 7 November 2000, the election night of the 2000 Presidential Election, after the polls had closed, CNN predicted Al Gore would win Florida and the presidency.
-Later, CNN retracted the call and put Florida back in the too-close-to-call column before finally awarding Florida to George Bush.
-One of the anchors, Greenfield, likened CNN's error to eating crow.
-Many other newspapers throughout the country retracted, and were also said to eat crow.
+On the night of 7 November 2000, after the polls had closed for the 2000 United States presidential election, CNN predicted Al Gore would win Florida and the presidency.
+Later, CNN retracted the call and cited Florida as being too close to call before finally awarding Florida to George W. Bush.
+Anchor Jeff Greenfield likened CNN's error to eating crow.
+Many other American newspapers retracted and were also said to eat crow.

+In 2014, broadcaster Wendy Williams ate a gumbo made with crow meat live on The Wendy Williams Show, after losing a bet saying that Kim Kardashian and Kanye West's marriage wouldn't last for more than 72 days.